costs more to live in,

 If you have to pay for it,

 you should benefit too!

-Citizen journalism is spreading around the world like a silicon wildfire.
+Social Media and Citizen Journalism is spreading around the world like a silicon wildfire.
 Everyone is learning to leverage it, from public school children, to powerful and influential CEOs and politicians.
 It connects people in a way that the telephone or email did, except it is happening much quicker and it is considerably more pervasive.

 Many people in the developed world own a cell phone, digital camera and a computer.
 And many already use these tools to create citizen news networks that connect average people instantaneously to information that impacts them locally and globally.
 So far though it hasn't been fully leveraged in a politically-charged Olympics environment, and that is why this new communication tool is so exciting.
 It shifts the balance of power to the consumer, and for the first time gives the average person in an Olympic host community a voice.